A physics-based model of swarming jellyfish: Discussion and results

 \subsection{Wall effects}

-In Eq.~\eqref{eq: pos state} we take into account wall effects and confinement by an external force $F_{\text{ext}}$.
-Then, once an additional repulsion force acts in between the agents, a jellyfish crystal can emerge \cite{strandburg1988two, gasser2010melting}.
-Its ordering depends on the cutoff radius $R_i$ and on the number of agents.
-However, we seek to avoid such states as they mask the structure formation process due to swimming and orientation.
-To choose the swarm size accordingly, we compare a purely passive and a passive-repulsive agent dynamics:
+{Here, we first discuss what effects arise due to repulsive interactions at walls (${\bf F}_{\text{ext}}$) and due to agent-agent interaction (${\bf I}(\mathbf{x}_j)$ in Eq.~\eqref{eq: pos state}.
+For this, we simulate two ensembles with reduced dynamics }

+{The first ensemble mimics passive tracers.
+They get advected by their local fluid velocities $\mathbf{U}_j$ and they are confined by the wall forces ${\bf F}_{\text{ext}}$.
+In the second ensemble, also volume exclusion is present due to $\mathbf{I}(\mathbf{x}_j)$.
+It is well known that in the presence of some volume-excluding agent-agent interactions, states of (quasi-) periodic spacial order may emerge \cite{negro2022inertial,strandburg1988two, gasser2010melting}.
+We seek to avoid such states as they would mask the structure formation process due to swimming and orientation in our simulations.
+In our model, the transition towards ordered states is influenced by the interaction radius $R_i$ and by the number of agent in the domain, which we have to select accordingly. }

-where we set the interaction distance at walls to $0.5$\ m.
+First, we set the interaction distance at walls to $0.5$\ m.
 Example results are depicted in Fig.~\ref{fig: passive agents phase transition}.
 We calculate the correlations of velocity and the hexagonal order parameter

-for the active and passive tracers. $\delta$ is the relative angle between agents $j$ and $k$ (obeying $\tan(\delta) = (y_j-y_k)/(x_j-x_k)$).
-We choose to average the local order over the $6$ nearest neighbours for each agent.
-The velocity correlation measures how much the ensemble follows the background flow while the hexagonal order parameter quantifies local lateral order.
-The latter we average over the ensemble of $N$ agents to obtain the ensemble order \cite{schmidle2012phase, gasser2010melting}.
+for the active and passive tracers. {To obtain the local hexagonal order, we find for each agent $j$ its $n$ nearest neighbors.
+Then, $\delta$ is the relative angle between agents $j$ and $k$ (obeying $\tan(\delta_{j.k}) = (y_j-y_k)/(x_j-x_k)$) and the complex order parameter is given by an average of $\exp(i6\delta_{j,k})$ over these $n$ nearest neighbors.
+To obtain the ensemble order, we finally} average over the ensemble of $N$ agents \cite{schmidle2012phase, gasser2010melting}.
+The velocity correlation measures how much the ensemble follows the background flow while the hexagonal order parameter quantifies local lateral order. {For example if the agents were to assemble in perfect hexagons, angles of the $6$ nearest neighbors $\delta_{j,k}=\pi/6$ inside the domain.
+Accordingly, $\text{Hex}_6(\mathbf{X})=1$.
+If any other symmetry would arise or any other disordered state, it would be indicated by a certain lower level of $\text{Hex}_6(\mathbf{X})$.}